yucicheung/Mini_Tools/README.md

 3. `WechatTools`:
   - Some tools extend the usage of wechat talking as listed below
-	- `MessageSenderToChatroomOnTime` : Send predefined message to specified chatroom according to schedule set beforehead.
+	- `onTimeMsgSenderToChatroomClass.py` : Send predefined message to specified chatroom according to schedule which was set beforehead by user.
-	- `TulingRobotReplyingMachine` : Handle all messages sent to you and automatically reply for you.
+	- `TulingRobot.py` : Handle all messages sent to you and automatically reply for you.
   - Written in python2.
-  - Passed testing in Linux.
+  - Passed testing in Linux and Windows.

 ## Samples
 **Samples for each toolset are included in corresponding folders.**